top of page

 By providing an affordable, practical solution, WaTS empowers lobster and crab fishers to operate responsibly without sacrificing efficiency or earnings.

-WaTS reserve buoy deployed
+WaTS buoy deployed

 Over several evenings, we carried out a series of controlled trials in a dive pool.
+This phase was crucial for understanding how WaTS functions in a controlled environment.

 • We tested how WaTS deployed its backup buoy system.